The Cordeiro Summer Research Fellowship is due by:

 - Click View Report.

 - You will be prompted to login via the Harvard PIN System.

 - Select "Show undergraduate transcript," and your Unofficial Transcript will open.
 (If you have a pop-up blocker, you may have to disable it to allow this page to open.)

 This can be brief (1–2 paragraphs minimum) and must be from a Harvard faculty member or PhD student who has agreed to advise you, at least during the summer.
 The letter should attest to your ability to complete your project, and to the availability of necessary resources.
 The reference must be submitted via CARAT.
 Here are instructions on how to enter a reference request, and additional instructions are also available directly in CARAT:

 - Search for your recommender’s name, and their information may auto-populate.
 If not, manually completed the name, title, and email fields.

 - Click “Save Changes” at the bottom of the page.

 - Click the “Send reference request to” button that appears

 - CARAT will send an

-Although in the past fellowships were awarded for up to $3,000, consideration will be given to worthy projects in excess of that amount; partial awards are also made.
+In the past, fellowships were awarded for up to $3,000.
+However, consideration will be given to worthy projects in excess of that amount; partial awards are also made.
 These fellowships are competitive, and not all applicants will receive awards.